 If you have earned your university entrance qualification abroad, the transcripts and documents you submit with your application do not typically show how many years of language instruction you have completed.
 In that case, applicants must submit either a certificate from their school regarding the duration of their instruction, or a language certificate.
 For graduates of the preparatory course (Studienkolleg) at Freie Universität Berlin, the certificate shows the level at which the language instruction was given.

 In case of university entrance qualifications issued in Australia, the United Kingdom, Ireland, Canada, New Zealand, or the United States of America, or if you have a degree from any of those countries, you are not required to provide any further proof regarding your English skills on the levels B1 CEFR or B2 CEFR.

-Applicants with a native language other than German and who have earned the university entrance qualification abroad, are required to demonstrate German language skills in accordance with the German higher education entrance examination (Deutsche Sprachprüfung für den Hochschulzugang ausländischer Studienbewerberinnen und -bewerber, DSH ) at Freie Universität Berlin.
+Applicants with non-German university entrance qualification, are required to proof German language skills in accordance with the German higher education entrance examination (Deutsche Sprachprüfung für den Hochschulzugang ausländischer Studienbewerberinnen und -bewerber, DSH ) at Freie Universität Berlin.
 You can also provide proof of these language skills by means of equivalents to the DSH.

 » continue with "Which Application Procedure for which Course of Study?"